Ramtown, New Jersey: 2000 census

 There were 1,742 households, out of which 60.9% had children under the age of 18 living with them, 80.3% were married couples living together, 7.5% had a female householder with no husband present, and 9.5% were non-families.
 7.2% of all households were made up of individuals, and 1.5% had someone living alone who was 65 years of age or older.
 The average household size was 3.41 and the average family size was 3.60.

 In the CDP the age distribution of the population shows 36.1% under the age of 18, 5.8% from 18 to 24, 35.8% from 25 to 44, 18.2% from 45 to 64, and 4.1% who were 65 years of age or older.
 The median age was 33 years.
 For every 100 females, there were 97.2 males.
 For every 100 females age 18 and over, there were 95.9 males.

 The median income for a household in the CDP was $73,339, and the median income for a family was $74,125.
 Males had a median income of $57,429 versus $38,274 for females.
 The per capita income for the CDP was $23,042.
 About 2.8% of families and 3.1% of the population were below the poverty line, including 3.5% of those under age 18 and none of those age 65 or over.

 Education

-There are 3 public schools located within Ramtown, Ramtown Elementary, Greenville Elementary, and Howell Middle School South.
-Grenville school serves children grades K-2, Ramtown serves children grades 3–5, and Middle School South serves children grades 6–8.
-All 3 schools are located next to each other and all students are provided transportation.
+There of the Howell Township Public Schools are located within Ramtown, Ramtown Elementary, Greenville Elementary, and Howell Middle School South.
+Greenville school serves children grades K-2, Ramtown serves children grades 3–5, and Middle School South serves children grades 6–8.
+All three schools are located next to each other and all students are provided transportation.
 All students are not Ramtown residents, for example, students who live in the Newbury part of Howell are districted to attend Middle School South.

-After the completion of middle school, all Ramtown students are districted to go to Howell High School, located in Farmingdale, Howell, New Jersey.
-If HHS is not a favorable option for students and parents, students are given the option to join a program and attend one of the several other high schools a part of the Freehold Regional High School District.
+Students in public school for ninth through twelfth grades attend either Howell High School, Freehold Township High School or Colts Neck High School (depending on home address), as part of the Freehold Regional High School District.
+Students are also given the option to join a program and attend one of the several other high schools a part of the high school district.